ERP inventory management: How advanced is your ERP?

 When it comes to inventory management, ERP systems are ideal for tracking stock along the supply chain, monitoring stock levels and order processing.

-Business will begin to see limitations, however, when they want more sophisticated inventory optimisation solutions.
-This can include statistical demand forecasting, advanced inventory planning and replenishment automation.
-Often inventory planners will resort to using spreadsheets to carry out such activities, due to the limitations of their ERP inventory management modules.
+Businesses will begin to see limitations, however, when they want more sophisticated inventory optimisation solutions.
+These can include statistical demand forecasting, advanced inventory planning, and replenishment automation.
+Often, inventory planners will resort to using spreadsheets to carry out such activities, due to the limitations of their ERP inventory management modules.
 But spreadsheets can be time consuming to set-up and manage, and the risk of error is very high.

-More and more businesses are therefore turning to inventory optimisation software to provide such capabilities.
-To remain competitive they know they need the tools to ensure the right stock is in the right place at the right time.
+Therefore, more businesses are turning to inventory optimisation software to provide such capabilities.
+To remain competitive, they know they need the tools to ensure the right stock is in the right place at the right time.
 Can you recognise the warning signs that your business needs automated demand and inventory planning?

 Inventory optimisation ERP apps, such as EazyStock, can be easily linked to your ERP system to provide additional, well-needed features.
 By doing so, they can save you time and money in many ways that you may never have considered.